Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Methodology

 \subsection{Bayesian inference}

-We use the RIFT framework \cite{Wofford2023} to adaptively perform Monte Carlo integration and generate samples.
+We use the RIFT framework \cite{Wofford2023} to adaptively perform Monte Carlo integration and generate samples using a joint likelihood $\ln \mathcal{L} = \ln \mathcal{L}_{\rm{GW}} + \ln \mathcal{L}_{\rm{EM}}$.
+In summing the separate GW and EM likelihoods, we assume their equal contribution to the joint likelihood and that our error model is well understood and lacking additional systematics (both modeling and data).
+While possible choices for composite likelihood weights have been discussed in the literature \cite{2024arXiv240402313L}, in this work we stick to established conventions and leave the exploration of weighted composite likelihoods to a separate study.
 As previously, we employ an adaptive volume Monte Carlo integrator, following closely the approach outlined in Ref.~\cite{2023PhRvD.108b3001T}.
 The adaptive volume integrator allows for more efficient sampling given the higher-dimensional space explored in this work.
 As our inference is performed via adaptive Monte Carlo integration, the reliability of our posterior can be expressed in terms of a number of effective samples $n_{\rm eff}$.
 Several different conventions exist for this number; see the appendix of Ref.~\cite{gwastro-RIFT-Update} for more detailed discussion.
 For this study, we terminate our analyses when $n_{\rm eff} \simeq 10^3$, indicating sufficient convergence.

 Table~\ref{tbl:priors} shows the sampling parameters used during inference, along with their associated lower and upper limits and priors.
 The combination of the chirp mass ${\cal M}_c $ and mass asymmetry $\delta$ priors provide an equivalent locally uniform prior for the binary masses $m_1$ and $m_2$.
 In addition to the masses, we also sample for the spins of the neutron stars $s_{\rm{1z}}$ and $s_{\rm{2z}}$.
 We assume that both of the neutron stars have the same radius given a 1.4~$M_\odot$ neutron star $R_{1.4}$, treating this radius as a proxy for the nuclear EOS.
-As described in Sec.~\ref{sec:kn_ejecta_fits}, we introduce parameters $\alpha_{\rm{dyn}}$ and $f_{\rm{disk}}$ that encapsulate the uncertainty in our ejected dynamical and wind mass, respectively.
+As described in Sec.~\ref{sec:kn_ejecta_fits}, we introduce parameters $\alpha_{\rm{dyn}}$, $f_{\rm{disk}}$, and $\beta_\phi$ that encapsulate the uncertainty in our dynamical ejecta mass, wind ejecta mass, and dynamical ejecta velocity, respectively.
 These parameters are sampled in addition to the light-curve systematics $\sigma_{\rm{sys}}$, effectively allowing for three separate measures of systematic uncertainty in our analysis.
 Finally, we sample for the viewing angle $\theta$ as in prior work (e.g. Ref.~\citep{Peng24}).
 All parameters in Table~\ref{tbl:priors} are assumed to be dimensionless unless their names are followed by units in brackets.